ericwu7/courseraGettingCleaningDataCourseProject/CodeBook.md

 Finally, the now tidy data set **avg.mean.std.df** is written to a file in the working directory using the **write.table** command.

+The tidy data set has data for 30 subjects each performing 6 activities = 180 rows.
+This output is confirmed in Wendel Hope's post in **Tidy Data Set 1 and 2 specs**: https://class.coursera.org/getdata-006/forum/thread?thread_id=196

 ## Code book
 This Code Book describes the variables found in the output of run_analysis.R.